 Imbalances may not even be the result of your diet, but can often pop up as a result of lots of hard training, too.

-With that being said, as a plant-based diet athlete myself, I’ve put together here a list for you with a few potential issues and micro-nutrients which may be worth watching or tracking if you want to be on top of your health and your overall nutrition.
+With that being said, as a plant-based diet athlete myself, I’ve put together here a list for you with a few potential issues and micro-nutrients that may be worth watching or tracking if you want to be on top of your health and your overall nutrition.
 (Which I definitely recommend doing.)

 B12: